hbc/NGS_Data_Analysis_Course/sessionIII/README.md

+### Session III: RNA-Seq Part II

-###This directory contains all materials for the NGS Data Analysis Course for Session III.
+This directory contains all materials for the NGS Data Analysis Course for Session III.

  **The following folders can be found within this directory:**